MooersLab/latextips/README.md

 You can `git clone` your Overleaf project to your local computer.
 Take care not to get the two versions out of synch while writing or editing.

-You can also git clone your project from Overleaf to GitHub but GitHub will charge you for this privilege.
+You can also `git clone` your project from Overleaf to GitHub, but GitHub will charge you for this privilege.
 If you have an academic account that is private, you can clone it from your computer to that account.